 Often our foster parents become adoptive parents.
-Others provide temporary care until children are discharged to
+Others provide temporary care until children are discharged to more permanent living situations.
+When possible, children can be placed with relatives as foster parents.

 To inquire about becoming a foster or adoptive parent, call 845-486-3230 or email fostercare@dutchessny.gov